Kach: Kahane enters the Knesset

 Kach poster from the 1984 elections.
 It reads "This time Kahane: Because he is one of us!
 Give him the power to finally take care of them!
 We'll vote Kach."

 Events in the next couple of years increased the party's profile.
 In 1982, Israel returned the Sinai Peninsula to Egypt, as part of the Egypt–Israel peace treaty which involved evacuating Israeli settlers living in the peninsula.
 There was fierce resistance, particularly in Yamit, the largest settlement, where several extremists had barricaded themselves inside a synagogue and were threatening to commit suicide.
 Menachem Begin's government asked Kahane to act as an intermediary and convince them to give in.

 Prior to the 1984 legislative elections, the party was barred by the Central Elections Committee for racism.
 It successfully appealed to the Supreme Court, which reversed the CEC's decision, ruling that the Knesset Elections Law (one of the Basic Laws of Israel) did not allow a party to be barred on the grounds of racism, but did suggest that the law be amended.
 In the elections, the party won 25,907 votes (1.2%), passing the electoral threshold for the first time, and winning one seat, which was duly taken by Kahane.

 Kahane's legislative proposals focused on revoking the Israeli citizenship for non-Jews and banning Jewish-Gentile marriages and sexual relations, based on the Code of Jewish Law compiled by Maimonides in the Mishneh Torah.

 As his political career progressed, Kahane became increasingly isolated in the Knesset.
 His speeches, boycotted by Knesset members, were made to an empty parliament, except for the duty chairman and the transcriptionist.
 Kahane's legislative proposals and motions of no-confidence against the government were ignored or rejected by fellow Knesset members.
 Kahane often pejoratively called other Knesset members "Hellenists" in Hebrew (a reference from Jewish religious texts describing ancient Jews who assimilated into Greek culture after Judea's occupation by Alexander the Great).
-In 1987, Rabbi Kahane opened a yeshiva (HaRaayon HaYehudi) with funding from U.S. supporters, for the teaching of "the Authentic Jewish Idea".
+In 1987, Kahane opened a yeshiva (HaRaayon HaYehudi) with funding from U.S. supporters, for the teaching of "the Authentic Jewish Idea".

 Despite the boycott, polls showed that Kahane's Kach would have likely received three to four seats in the coming November 1988 elections, with some earlier polls forecasting as many as twelve seats, possibly making Kach the third largest party.